ChillarAnand/emacsism/emacsism.md

 ## Level 2: Selection Narrowing

-To move further, I can use a plugin called `jump` on top of `zsh`.
+If I use a plugin called `jump` on top of `zsh`, I can use selection narrowing for path.
 By this, I can run `j Emacsism` on terminal, which takes me directly to that directory.
-This plugin uses selection narrowing and I type some name, it tries to narrow down all available options.
+Since it uses selection narrowing, I don't even need to type entire folder name.
 So instead of typing `j Emacsism` I can just type `j ism` which takes me to `Emacsism` as `ism` is unique to that directory.
-Thus selection narrowing tries to narrow down all available options based on user input.
+Thus selection narrowing tries to narrow down all available options based on few characters given by user.

 This selection narrowing greatly improves productivity.
-However the method explained above is NOT interactive.
-Consider a case where You have two directories `Emacsism1` and `Emacsism2`.
-Now if I run `j ism` it will take me to most visited of `Emacsism1` & `Emacsism2`.
+However the method explained above is **not** interactive.
+Consider a case where I have two directories `Emacsism1` and `Emacsism2`.
+Now if I run `j ism` it will take me to recent visited of `Emacsism1` & `Emacsism2`.

 On the other other hand Emacs selection narrowing(using Helm) is interactive.
 To change a directory in Emacs, I will call a command which is responsible for changing directories.
 By default it shows all the options so that I can navigate through them.
 If I type `i`, it narrows all the directories whose path has `i` in them.
-If I type `ism`, it filters down to two directories `Emacsism1` & `Emacsism2`.
+If I type `ism`, it filters down to two directories `Emacsism1` & `Emacsism2` and I can select any one.
 Thus by having interactive selection narrowing, Emacs will steer in the right direction.

 Selection narrowing is not just limited to switching directories in Emacs.
 You can use it for anything.